trujilloRJ/WRadarSP/DataGeneration/readme.md

-This folder contains function that perform basic doppler processing techniques to an echo signal from a weather RADAR
+This folder contains functions that generate data whose spectral density simulate a real echo signal from a weather radar.